Published research

 Intelligent Grid Trading: What 13 Years of Crypto Data Actually Shows

 We ran a walk-forward backtest of an adaptive grid trading strategy across 17 major cryptocurrencies, 13 years of daily data, and 135 valid test folds.
 The strategy posts a 100% win rate against buy-and-hold in confirmed bear-market folds, with meaningful capital preservation when markets fall.
-FIS v2 regime gating improved average alpha from −578% to −464%.
+RXI v2 regime gating improved average alpha from −578% to −464%.
 Forward confidence: 6.5/10.

 Authors